-One of the cool things about being a blogger and youtuber is that I get some great feedback from my friends and followers.
+This is just one of the cool things about being a blogger and youtuber – that I get some great feedback from my friends and followers.
 A week ago I released a new jig tying video on my Slim Darter Jig.

 Michael Jensen your tinkering paid off.
 Yeah they do have a built in minnow shape.
 I just had a thought to further enhance the looks in the spirit of “tinkering”.
 I think it was George Grant that tied beautiful stone flies.
 I believe he also cemented small mottled feathers to the backs of the bugs.
 C. Boyd Pfeiffer did a similar thing to the back of poppers for a mackerel type look by sliding a feather over the wet cement coated body, similar to decoupage probably.
 In Fly Tier a man did a similar technique, but more involved by layering feathers and tinsel between multiple coats of clear laquer of some type on spoons.

 I thought that would be a cool way to spice up the sides of those tube bait jigs… or not… lol.
 Just a thought.
 The fish don’t care if the heads are decorated, probably, but it’d be fun to try.
 Take care my friend.